Elizabeth City, North Carolina: Higher education

 Elizabeth City is home to one private and two public institutions of higher education.

 Elizabeth City State University, the smallest constituent member of the 16-campus University of North Carolina System, is a historically African-American institution, enrolling 2,930 students as of fall 2011 on a compact 200 acre campus along the city's southern edge.
 Founded as a normal school in 1891, it now serves the higher educational needs of northeastern North Carolina's sixteen counties, offering 28 undergraduate and four master's degrees.

-ECSU offers Aviation Science programs at their training facility at Elizabeth City Regional Airport, as well as a Doctor of Pharmacy (PharmD) program in collaboration with the University of North Carolina at Chapel Hill (UNC-CH), flagship school of the UNC system.
+ECSU offers Aviation Science programs at their training facility at Elizabeth City Regional Airport, as well as once offering a Doctor of Pharmacy (PharmD) program in collaboration with the University of North Carolina at Chapel Hill (UNC-CH), flagship school of the UNC system.
+Declining enrollment at the Elizabeth City State University branch of UNC's Eshelman School of Pharmacy forced UNC System President Thomas Ross to suspend the program in February 2013.

 Also located here is the main campus of the College of the Albemarle (COA), positioned on the city's northern edge adjacent to Albemarle Hospital.
 It is known as the first community college to be established under the (North Carolina) Community College Act of 1960.
 COA has satellite campuses in Barco, Edenton and Manteo.

 Mid-Atlantic Christian University, a private Christian institution founded in 1948, is located along the Pasquotank River north of downtown Elizabeth City.

 All three schools have agreements allowing students to dual-enroll in one of the other two institutions.